 Next, lay slices of lemon on one side of the parchment paper.
 Be sure to leave room around the edges so that you can fold everything up into a nice tight package.
 Rub both sides of the fish with softened herb butter, set it on top of the lemon slices, and add fresh herbs of your choice on top.
 If you want to add raw veggies to your packet, now would be the time.
 Then, fold the parchment paper together again and starting at the pointed bottom, start making small folds all the way up and around the edges of the packet.
 Place the packet on a baking sheet and cook at 400 degrees for 10-12 minutes.
 The easiest (and prettiest) way to serve them is to place the entire sealed packet on a dinner plate and let each person use a knife to slice the top of their packet open.
 What they’ll find inside is delicious, romantic food love!

-- 12 ounces fresh Tilapia fillets
+- 12 ounces fresh or thawed from frozen Tilapia fillets

 - 2 medium sized lemons, cut into 1/8" slices

 - 2 sprigs fresh rosemary

 - 2 Tablespoons (1 ounce) herbed butter, softened (easy recipe here)

 - Fold 2 sheets of parchment paper (each approximately 12 inches long) in half.
 Use scissors to cut each piece into the shape of a heart.
 Lay the open heart shaped parchment on a clean work surface.
 Using the crease as the center of your paper, place sliced lemons on the left side of each heart.

 - Use your hands to rub herbed butter on both sides of fish fillets, then place fillets on top of lemon slices.
 Add one rosemary sprig on top of each fish fillet.
 Fold right side of heart over the left side.

 - Starting at the pointed end of the parchment, make small folds up and around the edges of the paper to completely seal the contents inside.